Guides

 Frequently Asked Questions

-An Oregon resident annual fishing license is $44 and a nonresident annual is $124.50.
-The Combined Angling Tag for salmon, steelhead, sturgeon, and halibut is an additional $46.50 from ODFW.
+An Oregon resident annual fishing license is $50 in 2026 and a nonresident annual is $138, including the agent fee.
+The Combined Angling Tag for salmon, steelhead, sturgeon, and halibut costs extra.

 Yes.
-You must carry the Combined Angling Tag — $46.50 for residents, free for juveniles — and immediately mark each salmon, steelhead, sturgeon, and halibut on the tag (paper or in the MyODFW app) when retained.
+You must carry the Combined Angling Tag.
+It costs $69 for residents, $89 for nonresidents, and $5 for youth in 2026.
+Immediately mark each salmon, steelhead, sturgeon, and halibut on the tag (paper or in the MyODFW app) when retained.

 Oregon has two free fishing weekends in 2026: February 14-15 and June 6-7.
 No license, tag, or endorsement is required either weekend, but daily limits and gear rules still apply statewide.

-Yes, with a Two-Rod Validation ($28).
-The validation is not legal on all waters — fly-only and some quality fisheries are excluded.
+Yes, with a Two-Rod Validation ($34 in 2026).
+The validation is not legal on all waters, fly-only and some quality fisheries are excluded.
 Check the ODFW Sport Fishing Regulations before using two rods.

 Yes.
 The MyODFW mobile app stores your Oregon fishing license, tags, and validations and is legally valid in the field.
 You can also electronically tag salmon and steelhead directly in the app.